protagolabs/NetMind-TF2/README.md

 # NetMind-Models-TF2
-In this repo we develop the netmind platform in tensorflow 2
+We develop the netmind platform in tensorflow 2

 This different categories could be found in corresponding directory: